rhaslund/labguides/vbr-9.5u3/module-04/content.md

 # Module 4: Protect

-## Step 1: Create and schedule a backup job for VEEAM-ORCL and TinyVeeam
+## Step 1: Create and schedule a backup job for VEEAM-ORCL and Tiny-Veeam

 1. [] Navigate to the **Home** view.
 2. [] Select **Jobs**